 On another level, however, the broader procedural questions raised in Parliament remain unanswered in public.

 The decision — whether deliberate or incidental — to allow the force’s response to emerge through a single media outlet adds a further dimension to that conflict.
-Against a backdrop of repeated exclusive reporting by the same journalist, Liz Hull, on matters relating to the investigation.
+Against a backdrop of repeated exclusive reporting by the same journalist, Liz Hull, on other matters relating to the investigation.

 What comes next